 The Schulich School of Business is ranked #1 in the world in a global ranking of the top 100 Master of Business Administration (MBA) programs that are preparing future leaders for the environmental, social and ethical complexities of modern-day business.
 This level of social and environmental responsibility also had to be reflected in the design of a significant new classroom and office building for the school, the McEwan Graduate Studies and Research Building.

+The architectural concept hinges on a social gathering space which is the hub of the new building and links back to Schulich’s existing building.
 The climate concept integrates this space by using it as a driver for all ventilation – natural ventilation is pulled through the building by a solar chimney above the atrium, while mechanical ventilation also passes through the atrium and the lower portion of the chimney.
 The chimney also serves an architectural beacon for the new building.